CopernicaMarketingSoftware/Documentation/Publisher/en/rest-post-profile-interests.md

 ## Body data

 There are two ways to define the body data, which will influence how the method works.
+This method is able to add interest and disable existing ones.
+If you want to overwrite all current interests please see the documentation on [overwriting profile interests](rest-put-profile-interests).

 The first way to add interests is to send an array of interests.
 They will be added to the profile and the existing interests will remain the same.